pacific-2020/pacific/README.md

 #Change to test directory and run PACIFIC
 cd test
 python ../PACIFIC.py \
-  -i test.fa \
+  -i test.fa.gz \
   -m ../model/pacific.01.pacific_9mers_nonGPU.h5 \
   -t ../model/tokenizer.01.pacific_9mers.pickle \
   -l ../model/label_maker.01.pacific_9mers.pickle
 ```

-If installed correctly, PACIFIC should generate pacificoutput_test.fa and test_summary.txt in the test directory, and should provide the following results in the terminal:
+If installed correctly, PACIFIC should generate pacificoutput_test.fa.gz and test.fa.gz_summary.txt in the test directory, and should provide the following results in the terminal:

 ```
 From a total of 5000 reads, 0 were discarded (e.g. non-ACGT nucleotides/characters or short reads (<150bp))